AR-47/DataAnalytics/README.md

 - **Highlights**:
   - Aggregated global data to calculate key metrics like infection rates, recovery trends, and death rates.
   - Used SQL queries for filtering, grouping, and deriving insights based on country and timeline.
-  - Showcased visualizations created using Power BI (if applicable).
 - **Skills Demonstrated**:
   - Data aggregation and transformations.
   - Statistical calculations.